k8sjp/code-of-conduct/index.md

 activity.

-In order to achieve this goal, we require all members of the community and attees of meetup events to agree to the policy outlined in this document.
+In order to achieve this goal, we require all members of the community and attendees of meetup events to agree to the policy outlined in this document.
 In order to maintain a safe environment, we request the cooperation of all members.